The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 1. Establish a Self-Directed IRA with IRA Financial Trust & Capital One online through our mobile app.
 You will need to decide if you want a traditional Self-Directed IRA or an IRA LLC.

 2. Your IRA cash/assets can be rolled over to IRA Financial Trust tax-free directly from our mobile app.
 Alternatively, you can fund your new Self-Directed IRA directly with your bank account.
-In 2022, individuals under 50 can contribute $6,000 per year.
-Individuals over 50 can add $7,000 to their Self-Directed IRA annually.
+In 2024, individuals under 50 can contribute $7,000 per year.
+Individuals age 50+ can add $8,000 to their Self-Directed IRA annually.

-3. If you pursue a traditional Self-Directed IRA, you can begin investing directly from our app.
-However, if you pursue a Self-Directed IRA LLC, there are a few additional steps you will need to take:
+3. If you pursue a traditional IRA, you can begin investing directly from our app.
+However, if you pursue an IRA LLC, there are a few additional steps you will need to take:

 1. As manager of the LLC, you will open a bank account for the LLC at any local bank.
 IRA Financial will draft an LLC Operating Agreement identifying you as manager of the LLC and the IRA as the sole member.